A Lesson in Humility

 1 Peter 5:6

-Humility is the opposite of all that.
-It puts God first.
-It honors him with what is his.
-It obeys all he says, and gives him all the glory.
-The Apostle Peter wrote in his First Epistle 5:6, “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you,”
+The verse we’re looking at in this study comes from what the Apostle Peter says in his first Epistle 5:6, “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you,”

-In verses 1-4 of 1 Peter 5 the Elders are told what they should be and do.
+In verses 1-4 of 1 Peter 5 it tells what Peter commands the Elders to be and to do:

 1. So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going to be revealed: